Australia vs India Prediction T20I, India tour of Australia 2025

 AUS vs IND: Weather Report

-The weather forecast for Thursday evening in Queensland is pretty good and clear.
-The maximum temperature during the game will be around 21°C with a moderate wind speed of 11 kmph and 62-65 percent humidity.
+The weather forecast for Saturday evening in Brisbane shows a 30 percent chance of passing showers during the game.
+The temperature will reach around 23°C, and expected humidity will be around 80 percent with a moderate speed of 14 kmph.

 AUS vs IND: Last Five Results